Wytamma/write-the/README.md

 - Write-the Docs: Automatically generate documentation for your codebase, including class and function descriptions, parameter explanations, and examples.
 - Write-the Tests: Create test cases for your code, ensuring thorough test coverage and better code quality.
+- Write-the Convert: Convert code and data from any format into another.
 - Write-the Refactor: Receive refactoring suggestions, reduce code complexity, optimize performance, and fix bugs (TBD).

 ## Requirements